CIS national football team: Situation

-The CIS national football team, previously known as the USSR national football team, completed its participation in the Euro 1992 in June 1992.
-It was disbanded soon thereafter and all its results were transferred to the Russia national football team that played its first game in August 1992.
+The CIS national football team was formed based on the USSR national football team which completed its participation in the Euro 1992 in June 1992.
+The CIS national football team was disbanded soon thereafter, and all its results were transferred to the Russia national football team that played its first game in August 1992.

+Unlike the Yugoslav national football team which was barred from competitions during that time and replaced with the team of Denmark, FIFA and UEFA chose to preserve the former Soviet Union team and admitted to their rank a transnational team for the first time in their history.
+UEFA was offered an additional qualifying tournament among former members of the Soviet Union, but chose not only to ignore the offer and not to impose any sanctions against the non-existent political entity discriminating in the way against other former members of the Soviet Union, but also allowed the transnational entity to the European finals over national.

 The CIS national football team was coached by Anatoly Byshovets.
 The team failed to achieve success in the 1992 European Football Championship, finishing last in the group, but achieved two notable draws with Germany and the Netherlands, before being beaten 3–0 by Scotland in what turned out to be their last match.
+In addition to their three matches at Euro 1992, the team played six friendlies: two against the United States and one each against El Salvador, Israel, Spain, Denmark, and against England in Moscow, the team's only match in front of a home crowd.
+The CIS also played an unofficial match against Mexico, a 4–0 loss.

+Following the Euros, the CIS team was dissolved.
+Their final record was three wins, five draws, and three defeats, including the unofficial loss to Mexico.